Living & Working in Mönchengladbach

 You can’t go wrong with Mönchengladbach: so much is within easy reach – the Ruhr region, the metropolitan areas of Düsseldorf and Cologne, Aachen and the neighbouring Benelux countries.
 The location creates quality of life – in the heart of the Lower Rhine, an ancient natural and cultural landscape.
 The “green city” has gardens and parks, grand houses and moated castles, as well as countryside with its own unique charm.

 Urban flair coupled with rural charm.
-Everyone can feel at home in the “green city”, no matter whether you prefer a buzzing city centre or would rather savour some peace and quiet; short distances and a first-class infrastructure are just two of Mönchengladbach’s special strengths, enabling people to enjoy living in the best of both worlds – the urban life and the rural feel.
+Everyone can feel at home in the “green city”, no matter whether you prefer a buzzing city centre or would rather savour some peace and quiet; short distances and a first-class infrastructure are just two of Mönchengladbach’s special strengths.
+The shopping malls and arcades are an open invitation for a leisurely stroll and a spot of window shopping.
+One particular highlight is the Minto shopping mall which was voted Germany’s most beautiful shopping centre.

-Education is an important location factor – for families – for companies – in the search for tomorrow’s best minds.
 The Hochschule Niederrhein, a university of applied sciences, has some 15,000 students.
 The degree programme covers subjects ranging from chemistry, design, business administration and economics, electrical engineering and computer science to mechanical engineering and social sciences.

 Education starts at an early age, and Mönchengladbach has an extensive network of schools and childcare facilities, an adult education centre as well as institutions such as the MGconnect Stiftung (a foundation) to support young people transitioning from school to their professional career or vocational training.

+Mönchengladbach – in the 19th century, the city acquired a reputation as the “Manchester of the Rhine” and a stronghold of the textile and clothing industry.
+Well-known high-quality clothing and fabric manufacturers such as van Laack still have a presence in Mönchengladbach.
 Today, the city boasts a balanced mix of industries.
-Alongside the textile and fashion industry, the manufacturing sector also enjoys an outstanding international reputation.
-What’s more, Mönchengladbach has made a name for itself as a logistics and e-commerce location thanks to the good links to the international transport network.
 Logistics companies have their headquarters in Regiopark located in the south of the city; this site, along with a plot in the neighbouring Rheindahlen commercial zone, has developed into an e-commerce hotspot.
 Here, Amazon has built a 120,000 m2 state-of-the-art logistics centre.
 The city’s own airport strengthens aviation-related business.

 One particular area of focus is the creative, IT and digital economy, because what qualitative economic growth needs most of all is innovation.
 Digitalization paves the way for new processes, products and strategies.
 Here, business development aims to provide companies with support and to locate start-ups and innovative firms in Mönchengladbach.